Bucket Listers

 Malibu Wine Hike

-Unlike most hikes on this list, there isn’t an epic waterfall or view of the Hollywood sign waiting for you at the end of this hike… but there is wine!
-This is the perfect hike for wine lovers or those who enjoy a little more human interaction on their excursions that they may not get with a secluded hike in the mountains.
+There may not be a waterfall or view of the Hollywood sign waiting for you at the end of this hike…but there is wine!
+This leisurely Malibu Wine Hike is perfect for wine lovers or those who enjoy a little more human interaction on their excursions—two things that aren't always available with a secluded hike in the mountains.

 The Bridge to Nowhere